oradian/monohash/README.md

 directory instead.
 MonoHash will behave as if you have ran it against a completely empty `.monohash` hash plan in that directory, by adding every directory and file to the whitelist and not excluding anything.

-Take into consideration that this is probably not something that will be useful if you have folders such as `.git/`, since this will invalidate hashes due to subtle differences in the way the underlying Git database is packaged.
+Take into consideration that this is probably not something that will be useful if you have folders such as `.git`, since this will invalidate hashes due to subtle differences in the way the underlying Git database is packaged.
-You usually want to exclude your SVC-specific files and directories as the first thing when specifying a hash plan.
+You usually want to exclude your VCS-specific files and directories as the first thing when specifying a hash plan.

 #### Additional options